-Hurricane Harvey Is a Climate-Change Storm
+Hurricane Harvey Is A Climate-Change Storm

 By Jeremy Deaton

 Late Friday night, Hurricane Harvey made landfall near Rockport, Texas, the first Category 4 cyclone to hit the United States in nearly 12 years.
-The storm delivered winds up to 130 miles per hour and could dump up to 50 inches of rain on parts of Texas over the coming days.
-Harvey reportedlyhas left five people dead and spurred thousands to evacuate.
+The storm delivered winds up to 130 miles per hour and dumped more than 50 inches of rain on parts of Texas.
+Harvey reportedly has left 30 people dead and spurred thousands to evacuate.

 The National Weather Service said the storm is “unprecedented and all impacts are unknown and beyond anything experienced.”
 Many are calling the storm a natural disaster, but by any reasonable measure, it was shaped by human hands.

 Climate change is setting the conditions for punishing hurricanes like Harvey in three significant ways.
 First, warmer waters load the dice for stronger winds.
 Second, warmer air can hold more moisture, producing more intense rainfall.
-And third, rising seas extend the reach coastal floods.
+And third, rising seas extend the reach of coastal floods.

 Warm waters are fertile ground for high-speed hurricanes.